 Probably one of the toughest parts about trying to lead a plastic-free life is traveling.
 It’s normal to end up buying stuff that more often than not comes wrapped in plastic.
 This means that you need to get extra creative and be super organized!

 The obvious parts would be buying a reusable water bottle or a water filter, depending on where you are traveling.
 Around Europe, it’s quite easy to find good water at the airport and in the cities, even on the streets.
-This might get tougher in places like South America or Asia where it’s highly recommended to have a water purifier to avoid having to buys bottled water.
+This might get tougher in places like South America or Asia where it’s highly recommended to have a water purifier to avoid having to buy bottled water.
 And although this might not seem like a lot, it makes a huge difference.

 After some time I also decided to buy a stainless steel food container.
 When traveling, all I need to buy are some veggies and I can make myself a salad.
 It’s cheaper, healthier, and creates less waste.
 But even if you don’t want to go for this option, at least eat out, in places where they don’t use any plastic plates or cutlery, and avoid takeaway.